-Final Exams: The dates for final exams are published in the course schedule each semester (at http://registration.nmsu.edu/ (Click on Fall 2016 on the tabs at the top of the page.).
+Final Exams: The dates for final exams are published in the course schedule each semester (at https://records.nmsu.edu/final-examination-schedule/ .
 The final exam period is expected to be a class meeting time, even if no final exam is administered at that time.
 The date or time at which the final is offered may not be changed without the unanimous approval of students in the course, as well as the approval of the department head.
 No exam given during the week before Finals Week may be more than one class period in length.
 If your class is offered at times that do not match the standard university time blocks, please check to make sure that the classroom is available for your final exam.
 Most classrooms are scheduled through Academic Scheduling, 646-4718, but others (BC 115, 204, and 247, and GU 303) are scheduled through the Dean’s Office.)

 Final Grades: Final letter grades are normally released to students on the web (via MyNMSU) within a day or two after the deadline for submitting grades.
 If you wish to make final grades available to students before that time, you may do so through CANVAS.
 Under FERPA regulations, public posting of grades is not permitted even with a confidential PIN number identifier.